Kick off the new tax year with 50% off our Ltd company accountancy packages!

 Crunch can take care of your company formation for you – it’s free if you take an accountancy package from us.

-As long as they’re entirely purchased for business use, items such as laptops, PCs, business phones and furniture can be recorded as a business fixed asset.
+As long as they’re entirely for business use, items such as laptops, PCs, business phones and furniture for an office can be recorded as a fixed asset in your company accounts.
 If the asset is obsolete or no longer used by your business, you may decide to dispose of it.

 Whether you continue to use a fixed asset, sell old models or scrap them, HMRC will need to know in order to ensure it’s correctly accounted for each year.

 Although the purchase of fixed assets aren’t expenses that reduce company profits, you receive capital allowances to reduce the amount of Corporation Tax paid by your company.

 Minor purchases with receipts that are used wholly, exclusively and necessarily in the performance of your duties are claimable.
 This includes postage, computer consumables, and office stationery.